How to Validate the Idea and Features of Your Application before Development

 How to verify market demand?
 Competitor analysis strategies

-At the time of writing, traditional mass media are being driven out of business by bloggers and Instagram - the most addictive and lucrative advertising platform.
+At the time of writing, traditional mass media are being driven out of business by bloggers and Instagram (read more about: what does nfs mean on Instagram?) - the most addictive and lucrative advertising platform.
 As such, billboards advertising is far from being a good idea to promote your brand in 2019.

 The clear and proper understanding of a given market is a distinctive feature of a successful entrepreneur.
 You need to be aware of current, long-term trends within an industry to align a detailed-yet-flexible app development strategy and foresee all risks.